DeepTrackAI/cell_counting_dataset/README.md

 ## License

-This replication dataset is shared under the **CC0 1.0 Public Domain Dedication**, following the original licensing terms.
+This replication dataset is shared under the [Creative Commons Zero 1.0 Universal (CC0) License](https://creativecommons.org/publicdomain/zero/1.0/), consistent with the original licensing terms.